How to Remove White Background in Illustrator?

 Step 12: Save your image as.PNG for the web.
 Next comes the part of saving the image.
 For that, you need to save the image in a PNG format.
 They render high-quality images while supporting transparent backgrounds.
 It is best for photos as it supports up to 16 million colors.

-Step 13: From the File menu go to save for web option or use the shortcut key Alt + Ctrl + Shift + S. From there you will see a box with a lot of options and settings as seen in the above image.
+Step 13: From the File menu, go to save for web option or use the shortcut key Alt + Ctrl + Shift + S. From there, you will see a box with a lot of options and settings, as seen in the above image.
 Make your format selection as PNG 24.
 Now check in the transparency option.
-Finally, give the location for the image to be saved in the hard drive.
+Finally, give the location for the image to be saved on the hard drive.

 After going through the above article, you will learn how to remove the white background from your image while working in Adobe illustrator.
 You will save a lot of time and will appreciate this technique once you grasp this method to remove the white background from your image.
 Practice these easy and simple steps in Illustrator to painlessly remove the unnecessary background from your image.